 Starting in the 1980’s when I was a working musician and college student, I found my time increasingly taken up with repairing and reselling vintage guitars–a pastime that continued on and off for decades.
 I was also in the employ of the US Navy in the 80’s, during which time I worked in quality control and acquired a strict discipline for accuracy; meanwhile, I continued developing my skills in detailed woodcraft by building and selling numerous wooden ship models on commission for collectors.

-So my foray into guitar making has been somewhat unorthodox — although you might say my many disparate yet interconnected pursuits led me on an inexorable path toward lutherie.
-Of course, lutherie being a marriage of craft and science, I am continually striving to improve, and as a member of both the Guild of American Luthiers and New England Luthiers, I have learned and shared much with other guitar makers over the years, and continue to do so.
+Some luthiers learn their craft through years of hands-on experience; others have the good fortune to enjoy the structure and discipline of training at such schools as Roberto-Venn.
+While I’ve enjoye some fine instruction here and there, I fall mostly into the former category.
+Lutherie being a marriage of craft and science, I am continually striving to improve, and as a member of both the Guild of American Luthiers and New England Luthiers, I have learned and shared much with other guitar makers over the years, and continue to do so.

 As a musician’s craftsman, I understand the need and desire for quality work at reasonable prices.
-It is my goal to provide players of any level with a hand-made instrument built to fit their needs at a price they can afford.
-Toward that end, I offer customers a range of tone and top wood, hardware, and aesthetic options to create their ideal, one-of-a-kind instrument.
+It is my goal to provide players of any skill level with a hand-made instrument built to fit their needs at a price they can afford.
+Toward that end, I offer customers a range of tone and top wood, hardware, and a fange of both structural and aesthetic options to create their ideal, one-of-a-kind instrument.

 -Paul Hoogeveen, Luthier